terbe2022/uiuc-legislative-intelligence-hub/index.md

 Legislative data is sourced directly from **LegiScan** and the **Illinois General Assembly (ILGA) FTP site**, ensuring access to official bill text, status updates, and metadata across sessions.

+Data is refreshed on a recurring weekly ingestion schedule to reflect newly introduced and updated legislation.

 Raw legislative files are standardized into structured, queryable formats for downstream analytics.

+Current scope: Illinois legislative data (expandable architecture).

 ---